AlbyST/python-package-test-repo/README.md

 ```

 ## Testing
-Testing uses [tox](https://tox.wiki/en/latest/), so you need to first install it:
+Testing uses [tox](https://tox.wiki/en/latest/), so you need to install it first:

 ```bash
 pip3 install tox